 Essential oils may be used if you're experiencing pain, nausea and vomiting, anxiety, insomnia or for smoking cessation.
 When inhaled, essential oils trigger the limbic system.
 When applied to the feet, the active elements in the oils are absorbed.
 Some patients have described a change almost immediately.
 While essential oils are very safe when used correctly, Gundersen does not use them for children under age 2 or women in the first two trimesters of pregnancy.
 Staff at our Integrative Medicine Center can talk to you about essential oils and what may work best for you.

-Available at the Health Shop on the Onalaska Campus, Gift Shop on the La Crosse Campus and Gundersen Palmer Lutheran Home Medical Supply in West Union, Iowa.
+Available at the Gundersen Pharmacy – Onalaska Clinic, Gift Shop on the La Crosse Campus and Gundersen Palmer Lutheran Home Medical Supply in West Union, Iowa.

 Herbal therapy is used to balance the body's nutritional well-being through dietary supplements and herbal medicines.
 If you are already using herbal supplements, inform your healthcare provider and report any symptoms or conditions you may be experiencing.